Memory system for History

 Imagine the rooms in your house.
 I'm sure you can picture every piece of furniture and exactly where it is located in the particular room.
 Without really trying!

 The trick to memorizing a paragraph like that is to turn abstract facts into images you can remember.
-An effective way to do this is to think of unusual, memorable images that represent the sound of the word.
+An effective way to do this is to think of unusual, memorable images that represent the sound

 With the Story System, you literally think of a little story that strings the images together.